RuneSchool/RuneSchool.github.io/_posts/2024-4-12-rune-school-spelling-system.md

 If you don't have the FACE merger and instead have two distinct lexical sets of PANE and PAIN, I would suggest that you use a bindrune of ᛖ‍ᛄ for the PANE set to indicate that it is a closer monophthong and an unbound combination of ᛖᛄ for PAIN to indicate that it is the full diphthong.

+## Don't have NURSE merger

+If you don't have the NURSE merger and instead pronounce "fur", "fir", and "fern" distinctly, I recommend spelling each with ᚢᚱ (or ᚣᚱ), ᛁᚱ, and ᛖᚱ respectively.